crazy-goat/router/README.md

 by the dispatcher.
 The format of this data is not further specified - it is tightly coupled to the corresponding dispatcher.

-The dispatcher accepts the routing data via a constructor and provides a `dispatch()` method, which you're already familiar with.
+The dispatcher accepts the routing data via a constructor or `setData` function and provides a `dispatch()` method, which you're already familiar with.

 The route parser can be overwritten individually (to make use of some different pattern syntax),